Ikranite

 Ikranite is a member of the eudialyte group, named after the Shubinov Institute of Crystallography of the Russian Academy of Sciences.
 It is a cyclosilicate mineral that shows trigonal symmetry with the space group R3m, and is often seen with a pseudo-hexagonal habit.
 Ikranite appears as translucent and ranges in color from yellow to a brownish yellow.
-This mineral ranks a 5 on Mohs Scale of Hardness, though it is considered brittle, exhibiting conchoidal fracture when broken.
+This mineral ranks a 5 on Mohs scale of mineral hardness, though it is considered brittle, exhibiting conchoidal fracture when broken.

-The eudialyte group
+Eudialyte group

 The eudialyte group currently consists of 27 known minerals (see below), all considered rare, with the exception of eudialyte.
 The list below also includes one of around six unnamed ("UM") species listed by Mindat.
 This group is growing exponentially, with 17 members having been written about since 2000, and the chemical possibility of several thousand species that have yet to be discovered.
 Eudialyte group members are typically found as small crystals which have a complex crystal structure that is unique in that it consists of both 3- and 9-member SiO4 tetrahedra rings.

 Ikranite separates itself from the other members of this group through both its physical and compositional properties.
 The most prominent of these characteristics is the absence of sodium in its structure, along with the replacement of divalent iron with the trivalent form.
 This replacement also causes the characteristic color change from the reddish color seen in eudialyte to the yellow brown of ikranite, which can be further examined in its IR spectrum.